bitterfly/bikesurfing/src/README.md

+# Installation and running
+First, go to the `bikesurf` subfolder (the actual backend code)

-# Install all of the gem's dependencies
+## Install all of the gem's dependencies
-0.1. `gem install bundler`
+1. `$ gem install bundler`
-0.2. `bundle install --path ~/.gem` or wherever your gem instalation folder is
+2. `$ bundle install --path ~/.gem` or wherever your gem instalation folder is

+## Run checking tools like rubocop
+Code checking tools (currently rubocop, in the future unit tests as well) are combined in a default rake task.
+Just run

+    `$ rake`

+and you'll get a glorious list of errors :)

-## How to run:
+## How to run the server:
-1. create the database and set up .env file with environmental variables
+1. create the database and set up .env file with environmental variables (see next section)
-2. `cd bikesurf`
 3. `rackup -p 1234`

 ## How to manage database